What Do Maintenance Engineers Do?

 Organizations That Need Maintenance Engineers

 Large facilities with assets require complex and technical maintenance and can’t run smoothly without maintenance engineers on staff.
-It’s imperative that industrial plants, aviation organizations, and medical facilities have the specialized workers on-call to quickly eliminate costly downtime.
+Industrial plants, aviation organizations, and medical facilities must have these specialized workers on-call to quickly eliminate costly downtime.

 The financial ramifications of unexpected equipment breakdowns can be astronomical.
 According to Information Technology Intelligence Consulting, every hour of downtime costs 98 percent of companies more than $100,000.
 Depending on the incidence, downtime can also be a safety hazard for employees, vendors, or customers.